Scrapybara/codecapy/README.md

 - Scrapybara API Key
 - OpenAI API Key
 - Anthropic API Key (optional, will use Scrapybara agent credit if not provided)
+- Supabase URL and Key (optional, will not store any data if not provided)

 ### Configuration